adhi2k/Multivariate-Linear-Regression/README.md

 ## Program:
 ```
 #program to find Multivariate Linear Regression
-#Developed by: your name : Shaik Eesub
+#Developed by: your name : Selvakani R
-#RegisterNumber: 2305002021
+#RegisterNumber: 2305002020

 import pandas as pd
 from sklearn import linear_model